magento/knowledge-base/src/support-tools/patches-available-in-qpt-tool/mdva-26639-no-order-items-in-new-order-confirmation-email-template.md

  **The patch is created for Adobe Commerce version:** Adobe Commerce on cloud infrastructure 2.3.3-p1

- **Compatible with Adobe Commerce versions:** Adobe Commerce and Adobe Commerce on cloud infrastructure 2.3.3-p1-2.3.5-p2
+ **Compatible with Adobe Commerce versions:** Adobe Commerce on-premises and Adobe Commerce on cloud infrastructure 2.3.3-p1-2.3.5-p2

 >![info]
 >